Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Experimental setup

 \subsubsection{Performance comparison under the same training protocol}

 We utilize the UBFC-rPPG dataset to train and test different deep learning-based methods.
-Specifically, we randomly divide 42 videos into training set (37 videos) and test set (5 videos).
+Specifically, we randomly divide 42 videos into training-set (37 videos) and test-set (5 videos).
 Since each video corresponds to one subject, the task is subject-independent.

-For traditional methods, we only evaluated performance on the test set for a fair comparison with deep learning-based method.
-For Deepphys\cite{chenDeepphysVideobasedPhysiological2018}, we reproduced the model and trained with the same learning rate and batchsize.
+For traditional methods, we only evaluated performance on the test-set for a fair comparison with the deep learning-based method.

+For Deepphys\cite{chenDeepphysVideobasedPhysiological2018}, we reproduced the model and trained with the same learning rate and batch size.
 For Physnet\cite{yuRemotePhotoplethysmographSignal2019} and rPPGnet\cite{yuRemoteHeartRate2019}, we adopted the frame length of 128, 64 as single clip which are sampled from original video respectively.